linsyking/Messenger/docs/Hello-World.md

 ## Creating a project

-Since you are doing elm project, we assume that the following binaries are available in your path:
+Since you are doing an elm project, we assume that the following binaries are available in your path:

 - git
 - elm